 - Insurance premiums vary depending on the value of your property and where it is located and the type of policy you purchase in terms of coverage level and deductible

 - Homeowners insurance can run from several hundred to several thousand dollars per year

 - Most condominium projects and co-ops charge property owners monthly fees for the maintenance and upkeep of the project

-- Some HOA fees may also include homeowners insurance as well
+- Some HOA and co-op fees may also include homeowners insurance as well

-- HOA fees vary depending on many factors including the size and age of the complex and value of the properties.
-HOA fees can run from less than $100 per month to over $1,000 per month
+- HOA and co-op fees vary depending on many factors including the size and age of the complex and value of the properties.
+These fees can run from less than $100 per month to over $1,000 per month

 - Depending on your loan program, the size of your loan and the amount of your mortgage relative to the value of your property (loan-to-value ratio or LTV ratio), you may be required to pay mortgage insurance

 - Private mortgage insurance (PMI) is typically required on a conventional mortgage when the LTV ratio exceeds 80% (so the amount of your loan exceeds 80% of the value of your house)

 - PMI typically requires the borrower pay an ongoing monthly fee.
 PMI fees vary depending on many factors including LTV ratio, credit score, mortgage term, mortgage amount and mortgage type and can range from .20% to 1.65% of the mortgage balance

-- The monthly FHA MIP fee depends on your mortgage amount, loan-to-value (LTV) ratio and mortgage term
+- The monthly insurance fee for these mortgages depends on the program, mortgage amount, LTV ratio and loan term